jamiehadd/ssnmf/README.md

 ## Citing
-If you use our code in an academic setting, please consider citing our code.
+If you use our code in an academic setting, please consider citing the following paper.

+J. Haddock, L. Kassab, S. Li, A. Kryshchenko, R. Grotheer, E. Sizikova, C. Wang, T. Merkh, R. W. M. A. Madushani, M. Ahn, D. Needell, and K. Leonard, "Semi-supervised Nonnegative Matrix Factorization Models for Topic Modeling in Learning Tasks."
+Submitted, 2020.
 <!---Please cite our paper: ... -->